Wooden Floors and Underfloor Heating

-This article has been produced after extensive research and more importantly our own experience in fitting wooden flooring over underfloor heating (UFH).
-All of our engineered wooden flooring is suitable for any type of UFH.
-There is a very interesting article from Brain Sensecall on our blog that gives an independent view of wooden flooring with UFH.
-As carpets are an insulating material they are not as effective with UFH.
+This article has been produced after extensive research and, more importantly, our own experiences fitting wooden flooring over underfloor heating (UFH).
+All of our engineered wood flooring is suitable for any type of UFH and you can read a very interesting article from Brain Sensecall on our blog that gives an independent view of wooden flooring with UFH.
+As a rule, carpets are an insulating material so are not as effective with UFH.

-The following are the basic steps when you are considering choosing UFH with a wooden floor.
-Wooden flooring is the best material and choice for UFH as it is natural, warm to the touch (not like stone) and environmentally friendly as it is a renewable source that helps the environment and reduces global warming.
+The following are the basic steps to follow when you are considering UFH with a wooden floor.
+Wood flooring is the best material and choice for UFH as it is natural, warm to the touch (not like stone) and environmentally friendly since it is a renewable source.
+Alternative floor types such as tiles may not provide the same benefits or fully allow the heating systems to work either, which is why customer queries regarding wood flooring and underfloor heating are some of our most asked questions.

 - If no certification is available from the installer.
 Before the floor is fitted the under floor heating system should be calibrated back to the boiler to ensure the surface temperatures of the sub floor are correct